-While the majority of life-science services are openly accessible by anyone across the world, many of them require researchers to sign in to their service using a unique username and password.
+While the majority of life science services are openly accessible to anyone across the world, many of them require researchers to sign in using a username and password.
 Sensitive data and licensed resources of course require strong security for access.

-In those cases, research services implemented local access management solutions and issue their own usernames and passwords.
-As a consequence, researchers quickly became overloaded having to remember too many credentials to log-in to different services.
+In these cases, research services have implemented local access management solutions and issued their own usernames and passwords.
+As a consequence, researchers quickly became overloaded with having to remember numerous login credentials.

-ELIXIR Authentication and Authorisation Infrastructure (AAI) enable researchers to use their home organisation credentials or community or commercial identities (eg. ORCID, LinkedIn) to sign in and access data and services they need from multiple providers.
-It also allows service providers (both in academia and industry) to control and manage access rights of their users and create different access levels for research groups or international projects..
+The ELIXIR Authentication and Authorisation Infrastructure (AAI) enables researchers to use their home organisation credentials or community or commercial identities (e.g. ORCID, LinkedIn) to sign in and access data and services they need.
+It also allows service providers (both in academia and industry) to control and manage access rights of their users and create different access levels for research groups or international projects.

 For example, two different researchers in the same university may be working on different European or national research projects and may need access to completely different data or compute resources.
 ELIXIR AAI ensures that they can access the right resources, using their university credentials, while making sure they can’t see each others’ data.